-He served as a private in the recently formed 22nd Service Battalion of the Royal Fusiliers (City of London) Regiment.
-The formation of ‘the Kensingtons’, as they were known, was the initiative of the borough council and keenly supported by the mayor of the time.
+His service file has not survived, but his Medal Roll Card shows he went on to serve as a private in the recently formed 22nd (Service) Battalion of the Royal Fusiliers (City of London) Regiment.
+Their formation was the initiative of the borough council and keenly supported by the mayor of the time.

 John arrived in France on 17 November 1915, and was killed in action the following May, probably when the military division the battalion belonged to became involved in very heavy, and reportedly confused, fighting at Vimy Ridge in the Pas-de-Calais.

-His effects went to his brother and father.
+His effects went to his two older brothers, Arthur and William.

 John is buried at Zouave Valley Cemetery, Souchez, Pas-de-Calais, France.